Chitral Scouts: Third Afghan War 1919

 The war itself was not focused on the Chitral sector, however, Afghanistan had much more chances of success in Chitral than anywhere else.
-Afghanistan had kept its word during the Great War of 1914-1918, but then the chain of events inside Afghanistan necessitated the launching of a Jihad by Kabul, which it did in the summer of 1919 with great dexterity and achieved stunning results in the Waziristan sector.
+Afghanistan had kept its word during the World War I, but then the chain of events inside Afghanistan necessitated the launching of a Jihad by Kabul, which it did in the summer of 1919 with great dexterity and achieved stunning results in the Waziristan sector.
 Amir Amanullah broke his relations with British India because it had delayed in accepting his kingship and more so politically to have public support.
 The Mehtar of Chitral also received one such firman from Ammanullah on 8 May 1919.
 However, Shuja ul-Mulk rejected the offer and kept his side of the pact with the British intact.
 Consequently, Chitral prepared itself for an attack.

 Initial Afghan movement started from 12 May onwards.
 They captured Arandu and soon the Scouts positioned at Galapach were overrun by a 600-strong force of Afghans.
 The Scouts retreated to Mirkhani and the Afghans were certainly moving forward with an aim to capture the Mirkhani and close the Lawari Pass.